Trump and Kim set to meet for historic summit

 "Meetings between staffs and representatives are going well and quickly....but in the end, that doesn't matter.
 We will all know soon whether or not a real deal, unlike those of the past, can happen!" he wrote.

-The President is due to meet Kim Jong Un at 9 a.m. local time (9 p.m.
+The US President is due to meet Kim Jong Un at 9 a.m. local time (9 p.m.
 ET) outside a luxury hotel here for a handshake before repairing inside for one-on-one talks.
 In that first meeting they'll be joined only by translators, a break from standard practice of having at least one aide present for high-stakes huddles.

 Later in the day, advisers will enter the room for a larger bilateral session and a working lunch.
 The White House said Trump would be joined by Secretary of State Mike Pompeo, chief of staff John Kelly, national security adviser John Bolton and the US Ambassador to the Philippines Sung Kim, who has lent his Korea expertise to the talks.